0xck/diploma/README.md

 ## Usage

 #### App components
-App has several components that service for different tasks.
+App has several components service for different tasks.

 ###### Web app (server.py)
 This is web interface for app.
 One allows you to manage elements on test task.